AbhishekNair050/Attendance-Tracking-using-Face-Recogniton/README.md

 2. **Image Preprocessing and Landmark Extraction**:
    - Run `sip.py` to preprocess the captured images and prepare them for landmark extraction.
-   - Run `landmarks.py` to extract facial landmarks from the preprocessed images.

 3. **Model Training**:
-   - Run `ml.py` to process the extracted facial landmark data and train the Random Forest model.
+   - Run `ml.py` to extract and process the facial landmark data and train the Random Forest model.
-   - Alternatively, run `train.py` to train the model using the processed landmark data.

 4. **Cross-Validation**:
    - Run `cross_val.py` to perform cross-validation on the trained model and evaluate its performance.